DavideAG/Understanding-containers/README.md

 - [Cgroups](#cgroups)

 ## Namespaces
-Namespaces are a feature of the Linux kernel that partitions kernel resources such tat one set of processes sees one set of resources while another set of processes sees a different set of resources.
+Namespaces are a feature of the Linux kernel that partitions kernel resources such that one set of processes sees one set of resources while another set of processes sees a different set of resources.
 So, thanks by feature, we can limit what the "process can see".
 We will set up namespaces using Linux kernel syscalls.

 ## Chroot